Travel & Teach - Saudi Arabia

 It just goes to show – there can be substantial variation in circumstances within a single area, even one country.
 It’s as well to keep an open mind about ‘where to go’, because jobs (and employers) do vary, and there may be both interest value and useful experience in some unpromising situations, even if one does not in the end stay on too long.

 Travel and Teach

-If applying from abroad, try the EL Gazette (monthly, generally by subscription - see http://www.elgazette.com/) and the Times Educational Supplement (Fridays).
-Larger agencies that recruit on behalf of Saudi companies can also be found in the Guardian (Tuesdays).
-As previously mentioned, if you are a spouse of an expat worker, it should not be too difficult to pick up some local work.
-Qualifications are rarely looked at by parents who would like their children to learn English from a native speaker and this practice is well established.
+If you are a spouse of an expat worker, it should not be too difficult to pick up some local work.
+Qualifications are not always requested at by parents who would like their children to learn English from a native speaker and this practice is well established.
 But you must always be culturally sensitive in terms of the content of your teaching material as it can be easy to unwittingly offend.
 But the good news is that people are very keen to learn English and so enthusiastic students are often the norm.

 It is not advisable to travel to the country and find work on spec and there are no tourist visas.
 The company who employs you will make the necessary application for visas and work permits.
 Contact your local health centre for up to date advice on any inoculations necessary.
 If applying from abroad, ensure everything is absolutely secured in writing before leaving.